silence-cloud-com/binary-packet/README.md

 This library has been benchmarked against the following alternatives:

-- [msgpackr](https://www.npmjs.com/package/msgpackr) - A very popular and very fast and battle-tested serialization library.
-It currently offers **many** more features than binary-packet, but it appears to be 2x-4x slower in writes and 3x-10x slower in reads.
+- [msgpackr](https://www.npmjs.com/package/msgpackr) - A very popular, fast and battle-tested library.
+Currently offers **many** more features than binary-packet, but it appears to be 2x-4x slower in writes and 3x-10x slower in reads (depends on the packet structure) - is also less type-safe.
-- [restructure](https://www.npmjs.com/package/restructure) - A very popular schema-based serialization library, has some extra features like LazyArrays, but it is **much slower** than both binary-packet and msgpackr.
+- [restructure](https://www.npmjs.com/package/restructure) - An older, popular schema-based library, has some extra features like LazyArrays, but it is **much slower** than both binary-packet and msgpackr.
 And, sadly, easily crashes with complex structures.

 The benchmarks are executed on three different kinds of packets:

 - EmptyPacket: basically an empty javascript object.
-- SimplePacket: objects with primitive-only fields.
+- SimplePacket: objects with just primitive fields and statically-sized arrays.
-- ComplexPacket: objects with primitives, arrays and other nested objects/arrays.
+- ComplexPacket: objects with primitives, statically-sized arrays, dynamically-sized arrays and other nested objects/arrays.

 You can see and run the benchmarks yourself if you clone the repository and launch `npm run benchmark`.